faizconcept/coopso-contributors/README.md

 2. Activate the plugin through the 'Plugins' screen in WordPress.

 ## How to Use
-1. In the post edit or new page "contributors" meta box will be displayed.
-In this box all authors, editors and admin users will be displayed.
-From the backend admin/authors/editors/ can select the contributors name who contributes to the post.
+1. In the post edit or new page, the "contributors" meta box will be displayed.
+In this box, all authors, editors, and admin users will be displayed.
+From the backend admin/authors/editors/ can select the contributor's name who contributes to the post.
-2. At the front end in the post details page, Contributors box will be displayed.
-In the contributors box contributor name and Gravatar will be displayed.
-Guest user can click on the username or Gravatar and it will be redirect to author page.
+2. At the front end of the post details page, the Contributors box will be displayed.
+In the contributors, box contributor name and Gravatar will be displayed.
+Guest users can click on the username or Gravatar and it will be redirected to the author page.

 ## Composer Scripts